ceph/ceph-csi/examples/README.md

 ## Cluster ID based configuration

-Before creating a storage class that uses the option `clusterID` to refer to a Ceph cluster,
+Before creating a storage class that uses the option `clusterID` to refer to a Ceph cluster, the following actions need to be completed.

+Get the following information from the Ceph cluster,

+* Ceph Cluster fsid
+  * Output of `ceph fsid`
+  * Used to substitute `<cluster-fsid>` references in the files below
+* Admin ID and key, that has privileges to perform CRUD operations on the Ceph cluster and pools of choice
+  * Key is typically the output of, `ceph auth get-key client.admin` where `admin` is the Admin ID
+  * Used to substitute admin/user id and key values in the files below
+* Ceph monitor list
-**NOTE**: Substitute the output of `ceph fsid` instead of `<cluster-fsid>` in
+  * Typically in the output of `ceph mon dump`
-    the mentioned template YAML files, and also the Ceph admin ID and credentials in their respective options.
-Further, update options like `monitors` and `pools` in the respective YAML files to contain the appropriate information.

-Create the following config maps and secrets

-* `kubectl create -f ./rbd/template-ceph-cluster-ID-provisioner-secret.yaml`
-* `kubectl create -f ./rbd/template-ceph-cluster-ID-publish-secret.yaml`
+  * Used to prepare comma separated MON list where required in the files below

+Update the template `rbd/template-ceph-cluster-ID-secret.yaml` with values from a Ceph cluster and create the following secret,

-* `kubectl create -f ./rbd/template-ceph-cluster-ID-config.yaml`
+* `kubectl create -f rbd/template-ceph-cluster-ID-secret.yaml`

-Modify the deployed CSI pods to additionally pass in the config maps and secrets as volumes,

-* `kubectl patch daemonset csi-rbdplugin --patch "$(cat ./rbd/template-csi-rbdplugin-patch.yaml)"`
-* `kubectl patch statefulset csi-rbdplugin-provisioner --patch "$(cat ./rbd/template-csi-rbdplugin-provisioner-patch.yaml)"`

-Restart the provisioner and node plugin daemonset.

-Storage class and snapshot class, using the `<cluster-fsid>` as the value for
+Storage class and snapshot class, using `<cluster-fsid>` as the value for the
-    the option `clusterID`, can now be created on the cluster.
+    option `clusterID`, can now be created on the cluster.

 Remaining steps to test functionality remains the same as mentioned in the sections above.